 Accuracy: AlHW examined all completed report submissions to identify missing data and problems with data quality.
 Where needed, AlHW staff contact relevant organisations to follow-up and obtain additional or corrected data.
-AlHW identified three major problems with the data quality: data that were contradictory with other data in the same submission, missing data, and inappropriate data provided for the question.
-The first of these issues is the one most commonly encountered.
-The three major reasons for missing data or data quality problems were the lack of complete records of data held by the organisation, insufficient data management resources at organisations to support the data collection, and problems with the electronic transfer of data from organisations' Patient Information Recall Systems (PIRS) to the AlHW.
+AlHW identified 3 major problems with the data quality: data that were inconsistent with similar data in the same submission, missing data, and inappropriate data provided for the question.
+The first of these issues is the 1 most commonly encountered.
+The major reasons for missing data or data quality problems were the lack of complete records of data held by the organisation, insufficient data management resources at organisations to support the data collection and problems with the electronic transfer of data from organisations' Patient Information Recall Systems (PIRS) to the AIHW.
 The electronic transfer of data involved several steps using software built by a variety of organisations for most organisations.
 They used the CAT tool, produced by PEN, to extract data from their PIRS and load it onto OCHREStreams, a web-based portal built and maintained by the Improvement Foundation for the Department of Health.
-Once on OCHREStreams, the data were available to the AlHW for analysis.
-There were a number of nKPIs or other questions for which some organisations were unable to provide appropriate data.
-Most organisations had provided correct data for the nKPIs or other questions that were finalised.
-The denominator used for percentage calculation is the number of organisations that provided correct data for each nKPI.
-Coherence: The nKPls were developed as a new indicator set, with a trial collection in March 2012.
-Data were initially collected for 11 nKPls.
-The original 11 nKPls have remained virtually unchanged from the trial collection period in March 2012, permitting comparison between periods.
-From July 2013, data from an additional 8 nKPls were collected.
-So far, these nKPls have been collected only once.
+Once on OCHREStreams, the data were available to the AIHW for analysis.
+There were a number of nKPIs or other questions that provided correct data for the nKPIs or other questions that provided correct data for the nKPIs or other questions that provided correct data for each nKPI.
+To ensure accuracy in the national report, once finalised, the draft is sent for wider consultation that includes the Department of Health, the OCHREStreams Advisory Group, public health medical officers (PHMOs) and internal AIHW peer review.
+Coherence: The nKPIs were developed as a new indicator set, with a trial collection in March 2012.
+Data were initially collected for 11 nKPIs.
+The original 11 nKPIs have remained virtually unchanged from the trial collection period in March 2012, permitting comparison between periods.
+From July 2013, data from an additional 8 nKPIs were collected and an additional 2 indicators were added to the data collection in December 2014.
 In the trial collection and the collection in July 2012, data were received from about 80-90 organisations that were participating in the Healthy for Life program funded by the Australian Government.
-Beginning in January 2013, data were collected from additional organisations funded by the Australian Government to deliver care to Aboriginal and Torres Strait Islander people, with approximately 200 organisations contributing data in total.
+Beginning in January 2013, data were collected from additional organisations funded by the Australian Government to deliver care to Aboriginal and Torres Strait Islander people, with 206 organisations contributing data in total.
+In December 2013, 207 organisations provided data and in June 2014, the number was 210 organisations.
+In December 2014, 22 Northern Territory Government-funded organisations began reporting, bringing the total number of organisations to 233.